BTS Munich 2026 · Allianz Arena July 11 & 12 Concert Day Notes →

 08Ostbahnhof and Rosenheimer Platz

 Ostbahnhof is a strong transport hub on the eastern side of Munich.
-It is less famous to first-time visitors than Hauptbahnhof, but it can be a practical alternative.
+It is less famous to first-time visitors than Hauptbahnhof, but it makes a reasonable alternative.

-As always, check the exact hotel location and the final walk.
-The eastern side includes very practical areas, but atmosphere changes by street.
+Here too, check the exact hotel location and the final walk.
+The eastern side includes very practical areas, but the feel changes by street.
+Use München Ostbahnhof or Rosenheimer Platz as orientation points, not as a substitute for checking the hotel entrance.

 Airport accessEast-side baseCentral station alternative